Regularizable collinear periodic solutions in the $n$-body problem with arbitrary masses: Proof of Theorem

-The above lemma first implies $x(t)$ is collision-free, $\forall t\in (0, T)$; second it implies if we make small enough perturbations near $x(t)$, the new path will still belong to $\Gamma$.
-As a result, $x|_{[t -\dl, t+\dl]}$ is a fix-end local minimizer of $\A$, for $\dl>0$ small enough, which implies the following proposition. \begin{prop} $x(t)$, $t \in (0, T)$, is a collision-free smooth solution of \eqref{eq:n-body}. \end{prop}
+By Lemma \ref{lem;monotone} $x(t)$ is collision-free, $\forall t\in (0, T)$.
+As a result, if we make small enough perturbations near $x(t)$, the new path still belongs to $\Gamma$.
+This means that $x|_{[t -\dl, t+\dl]}$ is a fix-end local minimizer of $\A$, for $\dl>0$ small enough, which implies the above proposition.